regtracks/regtracks/tutorial.md

 ### `test`

 `test` works exactly like `match`, except that it returns only `true` or `false`, depending on whether a match was made.

+### `replace`

+`replace` also works exactly like `match`, except that it will return the string with any matches replaced by a given replacement string.

 ## Options for matching